-The Galaxy S30 Ultra is capable of shooting amazing 8K; you’ll just need to make sure you have the 8K resolution enabled.
-Simply navigate to the camera app and select Video.
-You’ll need to look for the icon to change the aspect ratio.
-It looks similar to the icon we used to change the still resolution to 108-megapixels.
-Here, it will be called 9:16 or 16:9, depending on how your phone is oriented.
-Tap the icon and select 9:16/16:9 8K and beginning shooting stunning 8K resolution video.
+The Galaxy S30 Ultra is capable of shooting jaw-dropping 8K footage; it’s up to you to make sure the 8K resolution is turned on.
+To ensure that it’s working, head to the camera app and select Video.
+Watch for the icon to shift the aspect ratio automatically.
+It’ll closely resemble the icon we used to swap the still resolution to 108-megapixels, except now it should say 9:16 or 16:9 depending on the direction your smartphone is oriented.
+Select the new icon and tap 9:16/16:9 8K to start shooting stunning 8K resolution video.

-By taking the time to check out these ten settings, you’ll be well on your way to getting the most out of your Galaxy S20.
-For additional guidance on this phone’s camera, read our article on how to use the innovative Single Take mode.
+By playing around with these ten settings, you’ll be a step closer to getting the most out of your Galaxy S20.
+You’ll be able to experience amazing technology and put your device to the test when checking out these features.
+For additional tips on this phone’s camera, read our story on using the innovative Single Take mode.

 - The best Galaxy Note 10 and 10 Plus tips and tricks